matthewh8/espn-fantasy-wnba-api/endpoints.md

 ## Discovery Notes

-These endpoints were discovered through reverse engineering ESPN's WNBA Fantasy Basketball web application.
+These endpoints were discovered through reverse engineering ESPN's Fantasy WNBA web application.
 This represents the complete set of known endpoints as of 2025.

-The WNBA fantasy system uses the game code `wfba` rather than the expected `fwb`, which was a key discovery in accessing these endpoints.
+The Fantasy WNBA system uses the game code `wfba` rather than the expected `fwb`, which was a key discovery in accessing these endpoints.